Last Modified: 01 Oct 2014

 - Sound & Light Show at the Pyramids - EGP75

-Grand Pyramids Hotel (1 nt), Overnight sleeper train (1 nt)
+Grand Pyramids Hotel or similar (1 nt), Overnight sleeper train (1 nt)

 Day 3 Aswan